harelba/q/README.markdown

 ### Mac Users
 Make sure you run `brew update` first and then just run `brew install q`.

-Version 1.4.0 has been committed to homebrew and is pending their confirmation (usually in a couple of hours).

 Thanks [@stuartcarnie](https://github.com/stuartcarnie) for the initial homebrew formula

 ### Manual installation (very simple, since there are no dependencies)